BurningKarl/LightOrgan/README.md

 A useful map of all the pins on the Raspberry Pi can be found at https://pinout.xyz/#.
 Once you connected all the wires, the LEDs will not automatically turn on.
-You can test everything with `sudo .venv/bin/python scripts/strandtest.py -c` and the first six LEDs will start to light up in various colors and patterns.
+You can test everything with `sudo .venv/bin/python scripts/strandtest.py -c` and the first nine LEDs will start to light up in various colors and patterns.
 The reason I have set `LED_COUNT = 9` is that there is a limit to the number LEDs that you can use simultaneously with the Raspberry Pi as the only power source.
 A single LED can use up to 60 mA of current, and it depends on the type of Raspberry Pi what currents it allows.
 According to [this sheet](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md) my Raspberry Pi 3B